twilio-labs/call-gpt/README.md

   },
 }
 ```
+#### Using `say` in the Function Manifest
+The `say` key in the function manifest allows you to define a sentence for the app to speak to the user before calling a function.
+For example, if a function will take a long time to call you might say "Give me a few moments to look that up for you..."

 ### Receiving Function Arguments
 When ChatGPT calls a function, it will provide an object with multiple attributes as a single argument.
 The parameters included in the object are based on the definition in your `function-manifest.js` file.